 4. Takashi Nagai Memorial Museum: Museum of a local hero

-Nagai Takashi (1908-1951) was a doctor specialising in radiology.
+Dr. Nagai Takashi (1908-1951) was a physician specialized in radiology.
 In June 1945 he was diagnosed with leukaemia and had only 3 years to live.
-On 11 August he discovered that his house had been completely destroyed and his wife had not survived the bomb.
+His disease was not caused by the atomic bomb, but by the poor conditions and exposure to radioactive radiation in the hospital he worked.
+On August 11, 1945 he discovered that his house had been completely destroyed and his wife had not survived the bombing.
 He devoted the rest of his life to helping victims and writing books.
-The museum itself is quite small, but quite interesting because Nagai Takashi is seen as a local hero.
-In the library upstairs it is possible to watch a video.
+The museum is fairly small, but locals like it when you come to take a look.
+In the library upstairs it is possible to watch a video (English).

 5. Urakami Cathedral, once the largest church in Asia